![]() |

 » View this passage in NIV (Bible Gateway)

-Paul uses Israel as an example of overconfidence and lack of self discipline.
+In this chapter Paul uses Israel as an example of overconfidence and lack of self-discipline.
 He reminds the believers who were strong in the faith, that they had better not become overconfident in their ability to overcome temptation.
 There are dangers to maturity as well as to immaturity, and one of them is overconfidence.
-They never come to the place in their Christian walk where they are free from temptation.
+They never seem to come to the place in their Christian walk where they are free from temptation.
 Paul reminded the experienced believers not to become overconfident in their ability to withstand temptation.
-The five “alls” (vv.
-1-4) emphasize the five downward steps in (vv.
-5-10).
+The five “all’s” in verses 1-4 emphasize the five downward steps in verses 5-10.

-Israel had the cloud of God’s presence and guidance.
-When the people passed through the Red Sea they were freed of the enslavements of Egypt.
 God gave Israel Moses, the leader it needed to reach the promised land.
 Israel partook of the food and water that God provided.
-He took care of their daily necessities.
-It was Jesus who was guiding and providing for Israel through its wilderness journey toward the promised land.
+He took care of their day-to-day necessities.
 However, what happened to most of the people is tragic.
 There were over two million Jews who stepped out to follow God to the promised land but only two made it.

 Application